-When driving down a steep gradient, the system is unable to maintain the limit speed: the memorised speed will flash on the instrument panel to inform you of this and, depending on the vehicle, an audible signal sounds at regular intervals.
+If driving up or down a steep gradient, the system is unable to maintain the limit speed: the stored speed will flash on the instrument panel information display to inform you of this situation.

 The speed limiter function is in no way linked to the braking system.